cultuurnet/udb3-json-schemas/README.md

 The following tools can also be helpful but are not strictly required:

+- [Stoplight Studio](https://stoplight.io/studio/), a GUI editor for API documentation built by https://stoplight.io (where our documentation is hosted).
+However, any file editor is fine technically.
 - [Node](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/getting-started/install) to run the automatic checks on your own machine, and to run the automatic fixer in case of problems.
 (Any recent version should be fine.)
-However, the automatic checks will also run in GitHub itself for every push.
+However, the automatic checks will also run in GitHub itself for every push, and you can also run the automatic fixer manually on GitHub.
-- [Stoplight Studio](https://stoplight.io/studio/), a GUI editor for API documentation built by https://stoplight.io (where our documentation is hosted).
-However, any file editor is fine technically.

 ## Getting started